 The policies deal with those matters over which the planning system has control.
 Matters such as the removal of gas boilers or internal insulation of existing buildings do not require planning permission.

-Measures Required to Achieve Reduced Carbon Emissions in New Development

-The Plan sets new standards that will ensure that new development in the city receiving planning permission from 2030 onwards is net-zero carbon.
-Building Regulations were tightened in 2022 and are due to be tightened again in 2025 when the Government has indicated it intends to introduce the ‘Future Homes Standard’.
-The percentage reductions in carbon emissions referred to in Policy ES1 relate to reductions against the levels permitted by the Building Regulations 2013.
+Measures Required to Achieve Reduced Carbon Emissions The Plan sets new standards that will ensure that new development in the city receiving planning permission from 2030 onwards is net-zero carbon.
+Building Regulations were tightened in 2022 and are due to be tightened again in 2025 when the Government has indicated it intends to introduce the ‘Future Homes and Building Standard’.
+The percentage reductions in carbon emissions referred to in Policy ES1 relate to reductions against the levels permitted by the Building Regulations 2021.
 The Climate Change Act 2008 provides the basis for the UK’s approach to tackling and responding to climate change.

 Policy ES1 encourages the reuse of existing buildings wherever possible because this is one of the best ways of reducing the consumption of natural resources.
 Many new buildings will, however, be needed so these need to be designed to deliver higher levels of energy efficiency.